mellow5163/WNBA_Finals_Predictor/README.md

 # WNBA Finals Predictor

-This program uses logistic regression to predict the winner of WNBA games based on data from the 2023 WNBA season.
+This program uses logistic regression to predict the winner of WNBA games based on data from the 2023 WNBA regular season.
 This model is built using Python, pandas, and sci-kit learn.

 ### Model Overview